 2. Attraction Lines Are Distanced

-Attraction lines are socially distanced with floor stickers to keep guests at least six feet apart in attraction wait lines.
+Attraction lines are socially distanced with floor stickers to keep guests an appropriate distance apart in attraction wait lines.
 Spacing is important to ensure guests don’t crowd each other and stay apart.
 It also means attraction queues look fuller than they actually are.

 3. Frequent Ride Cleanings

 Ride seats are periodically sanitized throughout the hour to ensure cleanliness.
 This is a great step from Disney and we appreciate all they are doing to keep guests safe.
 This does mean that attraction lines move a little slower and sometimes pause for spray cleaning of ride seats.
 Be patient with the cast members and know that though it slows down the line, cleaning attractions is an important part of staying safe and healthy.

 BONUS TIP: Consider planning and booking your next Disney trip with an Authorized Disney Vacation Planner you can trust like Mickey Travels.
 They’ll help you get the best Disney travel deal, share expert advice and their services are totally FREE!
 It’s genius!
 Discover More >

 Sure, the parks are running at a reduced guest capacity but rides tend to be running with fairly normal wait times.
 This is due in part to periodic cleaning of rides as we mentioned earlier, and reduced ride capacity.
 Individual parties are being grouped together on most rides meaning you won’t be riding with other guests and will have the boat or ride vehicle to yourself.
 Couples on Winnie the Pooh will have no other guest pair seated behind them.
 Rides with multiple rows many have guests seated in the very front and very back row to provide adequate space between parties.
 This slows down line progress a bit, but it is pretty neat having a boat all to yourself on It’s a Small World!